Who is eligible for treatment at The Ranch?

 Our staff can assist you with private payment arrangement, we accept checks, cash and most major credit cards.

 What about visiting?

 We encourage contact with your families throughout treatment.
 However we ask that families not visit for the first week following admission.
 This is to allow the client an opportunity to adjust to the new routine.
 Visiting hours are on Sunday afternoons.
-The Ranch is a confidential program, so we ask visitors to kindly check in at the main reception desk before visiting.
+The Ranch is a confidential program, so we ask visitors to kindly check in at the Magnolia House before visiting.

-Families are invited to a private session with the counselor to talk about recovery, and of course, to the Family Program that is offered along with treatment.
+Families can request a private session with the counselor to talk about recovery, and of course, to the Family Program that is offered along with treatment.